King's College London: Teaching

 King's academic year runs from the last Monday in September to the first Friday in June.
-Different faculties and departments adopt different academic term structures.
-For example, the academic year of the Mathematics School and Department of War Studies is divided into three terms (Autumn, Spring and Summer terms); while the Faculty of Arts & Humanities academic year runs in two semesters.
+Different faculties and departments follow different term structures.
+For example, the academic year of the Mathematics School and the Department of War Studies is divided into three terms (Autumn, Spring and Summer); whilst the Faculty of Arts & Humanities academic year runs over two semesters.